 In this paper, we introduce the multitask failure detection problem for generalist VLA policies, where failure detectors are trained only on seen tasks and evaluated on unseen tasks.
 We analyze VLA's internal feature space and find that the internal features are separated for successful and failed rollouts.
 Based on this observation, we propose \coolname{}, a simple and efficient failure detection method by operating on the VLA's internal features. \coolname{} is evaluated on multiple VLAs in both simulation and the real world, and compared with diverse baselines.
 Experiments show that \coolname{} achieves SOTA results in failure detection, and aligns with human intuition.

-\textbf{Limitations:} Most recent VLAs have shown capabilities in handling diverse modalities, controlling diverse embodiments and learning latent actions from non-robotic action-less video data~\cite{pi05, bjorck2025gr00t}.
-This paper only considers multitask failure detection for manipulation tasks, and it's not clear how well the failure detectors generalize across embodiments, sim2real or to the action-less videos.
-Besides, \coolname{} only uses features from the last layer and how to effectively aggregate information across multiple layers of a VLA remains future work.
+\textbf{Limitations:} Most recent VLAs have shown capabilities in handling diverse modalities, controlling diverse embodiments, and learning latent actions from non-robotic action-less video data~\cite{pi05, bjorck2025gr00t}.
+This paper only considers multitask failure detection for manipulation tasks, and it is not clear how well the failure detectors generalize across embodiments, sim2real or to action-less videos.
+Besides, \coolname{} only uses features from the last layer, and how to effectively aggregate information across multiple layers of a VLA remains an open question for future work.